 Our exchange rate risk primarily arises from our foreign currency-denominated receivables.
-Based upon our level of operations for the nine months ended December 31, 2016, a sensitivity analysis shows that a 10% appreciation or depreciation in the pound sterling against the US dollar would have increased or decreased revenue by approximately \$12.5 million and increased or decreased revenue less repair payments (non-GAAP) by approximately \$10.6 million for the nine months ended December 31, 2016, and a 10% appreciation or depreciation in the Australian dollar against the US dollar would have increased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$1.7 million for the nine months ended December 31, 2016 and a 10% appreciation or depreciation in the South African rand against the US dollar would have increased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$3.0 million for the nine months ended December 31, 2016.
-Similarly, a 10% appreciation or depreciation in the Indian rupee against the US dollar would have increased our expenses incurred and paid in Indian rupee for the nine months ended December 31, 2016 by approximately \$32.1 million, and a 10% appreciation or depreciation in the South African rand against the US dollar would have increased our expenses incurred and paid in South African rand for the nine months ended December 31, 2016 by approximately \$17.4 million and a 10% appreciation or depreciation in the Philippines peso against the US dollar would have increased our expenses incurred and paid in Philippines peso for the nine months ended December 31, 2016 by approximately \$16.6 million.
-To protect against foreign exchange gains or losses on forecasted revenue and intercompany revenue, we have instituted a foreign currency cash flow hedging program.
-We hedge a part of our forecasted revenue and inter-company revenue denominated in foreign currencies with forward contracts and options.
+Based upon our level of operations for the nine months ended December 31, 2016, a sensitivity analysis shows that a 10% appreciation or depreciation in the pound sterling against the US dollar would have increased or decreased revenue by approximately \$12.5 million and increased or decreased revenue less repair payments (non-GAAP) by approximately \$10.6 million for the nine months ended December 31, 2016, and a 10% appreciation or depreciation in the Australian dollar against the US dollar would have increased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$1.7 million for the nine months ended December 31, 2016 and a 10% appreciation or depreciation in the Australian dollar against the US dollar would have increased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$1.7 million for the nine months ended December 31, 2016 and a 10% appreciation or depreciation or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$3.0 million for the nine months ended December 31, 2016.
+Similarly, a 10% appreciation or depreciation in the Indian rupee against the US dollar would have increased our expenses incurred and paid in Indian rupee for the nine months ended December 31, 2016 by approximately \$32.1 million, and a 10% appreciation or depreciation in the South African rand for the nine months ended December 31, 2016 by approximately \$32.1 million and a 10% appreciation or depreciation in the South African rand for the nine months ended December 31, 2016 by approximately \$17.4 million and a 10% appreciation or depreciation in the South African rand for the nine months ended December 31, 2016 by approximately \$17.4 million and a 10% appreciation or depreciation in the South African rand for the nine months ended December 31, 2016 by approximately \$16.6 million.
+To protect against foreign exchange gains or losses on forecasted revenue and inte